ueberdosis/hocuspocus/docs/src/docPages/extensions/webhook.md

 Configure your `.npmrc` to look for packages with the @hocuspocus prefix in our private registry, [as described here](/installation#2-installation).

-Now you should be able to install the Monitor package with:
+Now you should be able to install the Webhook package with:

 ```bash
 # with npm